-When stuck in mud, sand, snow, or ice conditions, do not spin your vehicle's wheels above 30 mph (48 km/h) or for more than 30 seconds.
+When stuck in mud. sand. snow, or ice conditions, do not spin your vehicle's wheels faster than 30 mph (48 km/h) or for longer than 30 seconds continuously without stopping when you are stuck.

-Refer to the paragraph on "Freeing A Stuck Vehicle" in Section 6 of this manual.
+Refer to "Freeing A Stuck Vehicle" in Section 6 of this manual for additional information